-Christchurch, New Zealand: usually a place that’s only recognised internationally because of its devastating 2011 earthquake.
+Christchurch, New Zealand: a place that’s usually only recognised by global travellers because of its devastating 2011 earthquake.

 For instance, did you know that it’s called The Garden City because of being home to numerous beautiful parks?
 Or that Avon River meanders through its centre?
 Or that there is so much to see and do that you may struggle to fit it all into 24 hours?